 The Foothills Overlay (F-O) zoning district recognizes and preserves the rural desert character in the low density lands.
+The overlay limits the perceived 'overbuilding' of properties in areas typically described as being rural and in doing so would limit to some degree what such properties could be used for.
 The district contains standards that define the area’s character with minimum visual impact.
 The Environmentally Sensitive Lands Ordinance (ESL) purpose of desert preservation and blending development to the desert, are supported by the F-O.

 Specifically, these regulations are intended to: